Pros and Cons of Being a Cruise Ship Nurse

 (Source: Ziprecruiter.com)

-Steps To Becoming A Cruise Ship Nurse
+Steps to Becoming a Cruise Ship Nurse

 1. The first step to becoming a cruise ship nurse will be to attend and graduate from an accredited nursing school.
 Although it may not be required to work on a cruise ship, earning a bachelor’s degree in nursing will give you a more robust skill set and decision-making capabilities.